 The Cloud Credential Operator (CCO) manages cloud provider credentials as Kubernetes custom resource definitions (CRDs).
 You can configure the CCO to suit the security requirements of your organization by setting different values for the

 If you prefer not to store an administrator-level credential secret in the cluster

 kube-system project, you can set the

 Manual when installing OpenShift Container Platform and manage your cloud credentials manually.

 Using manual mode allows each cluster component to have only the permissions it requires, without storing an administrator-level credential in the cluster.
 You can also use this mode if your environment does not have connectivity to the cloud provider public IAM endpoint.
 However, you must manually reconcile permissions with new release images for every upgrade.
 You must also manually supply credentials for every component that requests them.

-For a detailed description of all available CCO credential modes and their supported platforms, see About the Cloud Credential Operator.
+For a detailed description of all available CCO credential modes and their supported platforms, see the Cloud Credential Operator reference.

 The Cloud Credential Operator (CCO) can be put into manual mode prior to

 installation in environments where the cloud identity and access management

 (IAM) APIs are not reachable, or the administrator prefers not to store an